 Before we go any further, keep in mind that here we just take ripping DVDs to MKV video in Windows 7 for example.
 Although many people have been ripping DVDs for Mac computer, the full conversion process is do the same.
 Let's quickly jump over to ripping DVDs.

 Convert DVDs to MKV: Starting DVD Ripper

 Once the software is installed on your computer, place your DVD into DVD drive and open DVD Ripper.
 Now we are ready to import DVD files.
 Click "Load Disc" button on the top menu bar to import the DVD file.

 As the application scans the DVD, it will generally select the title with the longest duration you need.
 After that, you'll be brought to a screen that looks like this:

 [Also Read: How to Rip a Blu-ray and Save into MP4 File]

 Next, let's move eyes to the section marked with a yellow box No.2.
 This is where you set the final output file configurations.

 Select your output file extension under "Profile" drop-down list.
-Clicking it will bring up a format selection panel, switch to "Common Video" column and set the output to MKV.
+Clicking it will bring up a format selection panel, switch to "General Video" column and set the output to MKV.

 Fine-tune file settings. this application also has a number of controls for tweaking advanced settings.
 Simply click the "Settings" button next to "Profile", this should bring up a window like this.